gpudirect/gdasync/README.md

 ### Build

-Inside `gdasync` directory type:
+In order to fetch the most updated version of all submodules:
 ```
 git submodule init
 git submodule update --remote --merge
 ```
-To fetch the most updated version of all submodules.

-At anytime, you can use `Scripts/update_libs.sh` to pull from `master` branch the latest version of `Libraries/*`
+At anytime, you can use `Scripts/update_libs.sh` to pull the latest version of `Libraries/*` from their `master` branch.

 In file `Scripts/utils/header.sh` configure the following variables: